Back to Hopfield Hub

 $$ \underbrace{\mathbf{x}^{\text{new}} = \Xi^\top \text{softmax}(\beta \Xi \mathbf{x})}_{\text{Modern Hopfield update}} \;=\; \underbrace{V^\top \text{softmax}\!\left(\frac{K^\top Q}{\sqrt{d_k}}\right)}_{\text{Softmax Attention}} $$

-This perspective offers new ways to analyze Transformers: attention head capacity, energy landscape visualization, and memory interference between stored patterns (analogous to crosstalk in classical Hopfield networks).
+This gives concrete tools for analyzing Transformers: attention head capacity, energy landscape visualization, and memory interference between stored patterns (the continuous analogue of classical crosstalk).

 Conclusion

-1. Derived the mathematics of associative memory from energy functions and Hebbian learning.
+1. Derived associative memory from energy functions and Hebbian learning.

-2. Implemented both classical and modern Hopfield networks from scratch in pure PyTorch.
+2. Implemented both classical and modern Hopfield networks from scratch in PyTorch.

 • Classical Hopfield achieves perfect retrieval below capacity ($\sim 0.14N$).